Initiatives in Regions and Communities

 Daifuku employees from the Shiga Works take part in a yearly activity to clip phragmites surrounding Lake Biwa together with local residents, companies and environmental conservation groups.
 To protect phragmites plains, which play an important role in preserving the ecosystem and in water purification, it is essential to trim the overgrown reeds every winter.
 The clipped phragmites are used as raw materials for paper products.

 The Shiga Works has held gateball games every year since 1992 to increase community awareness of the company.
-In fiscal 2015, we held the Daifuku Cup Shakunage Gateball Competition for residents of Hino-cho.
-This enjoyable event brought together about 100 participants.
+In FY2016, we held the Daifuku Cup Shakunage Gateball Competition for residents of Hino-cho at the multi-purpose ground that opened in August within Shiga Works.
+About 100 people participated.

 - *A game invented in Japan, similar to croquet.